cczhuang420/virtual-study-room/README.md

 This will start the client and open it in a new browser tab.

+> **Note!**
+>
+> The frontend must be run from `http://localhost:4000` and not any other address such as `http://127.0.0.1:4000`.
+This is because we use Firebase authentication, which requires the domain to be whitelisted for security purposes.
+By default, only `http://localhost` is whitelisted for authentication.

 ### Connecting to the backend server from the frontend

 #### Local server